felixge/node-fake/Readme.md

 The goal for this module is to enable you to test **every** aspect of a piece of JavaScript code.

-This is done by providing a sandbox system that lets you prepare any kind of environment for your source file before loading it.
+This is accomplished by comining the following three classes.

-Once you have loaded the source file you are testing, you can create a scene object that lets you describe and fake the collaboration of the function under test with other functions and objects.
+* `Sandbox`: Allows you to load any piece of JavaScript code into an isolated and pre-configured environment.

-Let's say you want to test this
+* `Scene`: Allows you to stub, mock and fake methods as well as defining the order in which you expect them to be called.

-    var fake = require('fake');
+* `Test`: Provides a simple test framework based on the two classes above.
+You can choose to use this class, or just use the other two within your own system.

 ## Todo